RakshitChaurasia00007/RakshitChaurasia-langsmith-MAT496/README.md

 Learning Summary from the Video of Lesson 1
 Learned to use LangSmith Python SDK for tracing, including setting environment variables, applying the traceable decorator to functions, and utilizing metadata annotation to enrich trace data.
 The updated file introduces a dummy retriever example for simulating vector DB retrieval and demonstrates runtime metadata usage.

+Set up environment variables for LangSmith and OpenAI What was learned in this process ?

+=> How to correctly configure environment variables required to enable LangSmith tracing and OpenAI API access.

+=> Importance of setting LANGSMITH_TRACING and project keys for the LangSmith SDK to function.